How to Ask for Donations

-In fundraising circles, it’s known as “the ask” – that moment when you ask someone to make a donation.
+In fundraising circles, how to ask for donations starts with “the ask” – that moment when you first approach someone with your cause.
 The ask typically happens at three main points in the crowdfunding process.

 The first ask is made to your (or your group’s) closest circle of friends and family.
 This happens after you’ve posted your fundraiser, but before you’ve shared it widely.
 It’s an important step in the process because people are more likely to donate when they see that others have already donated – and the people who are most likely to donate are in your closest circle.